 3. What are some funny memories you have from during the pregnancy?

-HA.
-I like to call it the “Turkey Incident”.
-Lanie was supposed to be at an art exhibit, but about 30-minutes after she had left, she comes tearing into the house with a grocery bag and when I asked what she was doing home, I swear I saw fire in her eyes and there may have been some F-bombs muttered.
+There is one I like to call it the “Turkey Incident.”
+Lanie was supposed to be at an art exhibit, but about 30-minutes after she had left, she comes tearing into the house with a grocery bag.
+When I asked what she was doing home, I swear I saw fire in her eyes and there may have been some F-bombs muttered.
 A few minutes later she sat down and inhaled the biggest turkey sandwich I’d ever seen.
-At that moment I knew the cravings were real and she returned to normal shortly after the first bite.
+At that moment I realized pregnancy cravings were real.
+She returned to normal shortly after the first bite.
 However, I’ll never forget the fear for my life and anyone else’s who stood between her and that turkey sandwich.

 4. How did you feel about Lanie’s decision to hire a doula and to choose an unmedicated birth?

 I was all for it, 100% supportive.
 I knew she had done her research and she was passionate about it for her own reasons.
-The best decision I made during her pregnancy was to realize that she’s the one going through it, it’s her body and ultimately the decision should be 100% hers.
+The best decision I made during her pregnancy was to realize that she’s the one going through it.
+It’s her body and ultimately the decision should be 100% hers.
 A couple of our friends and her sister had hired doulas so I was comfortable when she told me she was interviewing a few of them.
-In the end, having Nina as our doulas was a great decision because I felt like she helped Lanie in ways I couldn’t or wouldn’t have known about.
+In the end, having Nina as our doula was a great decision because I felt like she helped Lanie in ways I couldn’t or wouldn’t have known about.

 5. Describe your reaction when Lanie went into labor.

 Well, I don’t really remember it because it was 3 a.m. and I was half asleep.
-I vaguely remember opening an eye and seeing the biggest grin on her face when she announced that her water had broken…and then quickly filling with the dread at the realization that the A/C had broken…in August…on the day she went into labor.
-I also remember the howling laughter from the nurse when I called a few hours later and said, “I’d like to report that my wife is in labor!”
+I vaguely remember opening an eye and seeing the biggest grin on her face when she announced that her water had broken.
+I quickly filled with the dread at the realization that the A/C had broken (in August) on the day she went into labor.
+Also, I remember the howling laughter from the nurse when I called a few hours later and said, “I’d like to report that my wife is in labor!”